VadimBim/thesis-template-typst/thesis.typ

 $ ln P(bold(f) | bold(theta)) = -n/2 ln 2 pi - 1/2 ln |bold(K)| - 1/2 (bold(f) - bold(mu))^T bold(K)^(-1) (bold(f) - bold(mu)) $ <logP>

 An important detail is that if our observations are noisy $bold(y) := bold(f) + bold(epsilon)$, we can model it by adding a diagonal matrix to the covariance matrix.
-In the case in which we assume that all obervations have the same variance (#emph("homoscedastic") noise), we simply add $sigma^2 I$ to $bold(K)$.
+In the case in which we assume that all obervations have the same variance of the noise (#emph("homoscedastic") noise), we simply add $sigma^2 I$ to $bold(K)$.
 When noise is different for each observation (#emph("heterorscedastic") noise), associated variances are added to the diagonal.
 Moreover, we can add correlations beetween noises to off-diagonal elements if known.

 // TODO: derivation eq: 5.9 din @Rasmussen2005

 Because $bold(theta)$ in @logP is nested inside the correlation matrix, deriving an analytical formula is not feasible.
-Therefore, we need to emply numerical optimization techinques to maximize $ln P(bold(f) | bold(theta))$.
+Therefore, we need to employ numerical optimization techinques to maximize $ln P(bold(f) | bold(theta))$.

 == Acqusition functions <chapter-af>

-In this chapter we will discuss in detail the most commonly used acqusition function, namely Expected Improvemnt.
+In this section we will discuss in detail the most commonly used acqusition function, namely Expected Improvement.
 We will limit our analysis to 1D case and also will mention other functions used for #emph("standard") BO problems (check chapter 5 of @Frazier2018-dq for an introduction in Exotic BO).

 Suppose that we performed a number of evaluations and $f(x^*)$ is the best value observed so far.
 Now we have one additional evaluation to perform, and we can perform it anywhere.
-We define improvemnt as $I (x) := max(f(x) - f(x^*), 0)$.
+We define improvement as $I (x) := max(f(x) - f(x^*), 0)$.
 While we would like to choose $x$ such that this improvement is large, $f(x)$ is unkown until after the evaluation.
 What we can do, however, is to take the expected value of this improvement and choose $x$ to maximize it.
 We define the expected improvement:

 $ "EI" (x) := E [I (x)], $ <EI_definition>